vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The datastore in which to create volumes when container developers use the `docker volume create` or `docker create -v` commands.
 When you specify the `volume-store` option, you  provide the name of the target datastore and a label for the volume store.
 You can optionally provide a path to a specific folder in the datastore in which to create the volume store.
 If the folders that you specify in the path do not already exist on the datastore, `vic-machine create` creates the appropriate folder structure.
 If you specify an invalid datastore name, `vic-machine create` fails and suggests valid datastores.

-**IMPORTANT**: If multiple virtual container hosts will use the same datastore for their volume stores, specify a different datastore folder for each virtual container host.
-Do not designate the same datastore folder as the volume store for multiple virtual container hosts.
+**IMPORTANT**: If multiple VCHs will use the same datastore for their volume stores, specify a different datastore folder for each VCH.
+Do not designate the same datastore folder as the volume store for multiple VCHs.

-If you are deploying the virtual container host to a vCenter Server cluster, the datastore that you designate in the `volume-store` option should be shared by at least two ESXi hosts in the cluster.
+If you are deploying the VCH to a vCenter Server cluster, the datastore that you designate in the `volume-store` option should be shared by at least two ESXi hosts in the cluster.
 Using non-shared datastores is possible and `vic-machine create` succeeds, but it issues a warning that this configuration limits the use of vSphere features such as vSphere vMotion and DRS.

 The label that you specify is the volume store name that Docker uses.
-For example, the volume store label appears in the information for a virtual container host when container developers run `docker info`.
+For example, the volume store label appears in the information for a VCH when container developers run `docker info`.
 Container developers specify the volume store label in the <code>docker volume create --opt VolumeStore=<i>volume_store_label</i></code> option when they create a volume.

 **IMPORTANT** If you do not specify the `volume-store` option, no  volume store is created and container developers cannot use the `docker volume create` or `docker create -v` commands.